Features and Ease of Use

 The three hosting plans support PHP, HTML, CGI, FTP accounts, MySQL databases, and PostgreSQL.
 There is no support for Cron jobs or SSH as far as I know, but I couldn’t get hold of customer support to confirm.

 Although there is no one-click installer as far as I can tell, on all but the lowest hosting plan, you can request installation assistance “on demand.”
 But the lack of a website builder (again not confirmed by customer services) might be a deal-breaker for some beginner website owners.

 While these hosting plans apparently don’t include endless features (especially for non-experts), this is okay for a non-premium brand.
 Of more concern to me is the limit of only two domains per hosting account.

-On the plus side, BluePink is operated by a team of IT experts with years of web design and hosting experience.
-So its no wonder that they provide a whole heap of web-related services such as web design and development, online advertising, and branding.
-It’s somewhat reassuring to know that day-to-day your data is being handled by people who know what they’re doing.
+The good thing about BluePink is that a team of IT experts with years of web design and hosting experience operates it.
+That’s why they offer a wide range of web-related services like web design and development, online advertising, and branding.
+It’s quite reassuring to know that your data is being handled by knowledgeable professionals on a daily basis.

 Pricing and Support

 BluePink’s hosting prices are lower than other Romanian and international hosting providers, but I feel that the pricing is fair for the level of features provided.
 Whilst SSL certificates are included in some plans, domain names always cost extra.

 Plans are only available on one-year terms, which is quite normal for budget brands.
 Frustratingly, you cannot purchase hosting via the website, which is unusual for shared hosting providers but maybe not so unusual for a firm of this size.

 There’s no money back guarantee and no free trial, so signing up would be somewhat risky were it not for the incredibly low prices.

 Customer services can be contacted by phone and email only, but it’s unclear what constitutes business hours.
 When I contacted support by email on a weekday, I received no response for two business days… and counting.